Bound by Corruption by BelovedStranger

 “Is she your sister in truth?
 Or merely half?”

 Kagome shook her head.
-“We shared the same parents.
-And our appearance is so similar, we are often mistaken for twins.”
+“We share the same blood.
+Same mother.
+Same father.
+Our looks are so similar, we are often mistaken for twins.”

 “Then the spell did not fail.
 Nothing happened, meaning she was not here at the time you said she would have been.”

-“Then something must have happened to her on the road coming here!”
+“Then something must have happened to her on the road before she could arrive!”

 Sesshomaru leveled her with a strange look.
 “Perhaps.”